Linear rank-width of distance-hereditary graphs II. Vertex-minor obstructions: Linear rank-width of distance-hereditary graphs

-A \emph{split decomposition} of a connected graph $G$ is a marked graph $D$ defined inductively to be either $G$ or a marked graph defined from a split decomposition $D'$ of $G$ by replacing a component $H$ of $(V(D'),E(D')\setminus M(D'))$ with a simple decomposition of $H$.
-For a marked edge $xy$ in a split decomposition $D$, the \emph{recomposition of $D$ along $xy$} is the split decomposition $D':=(D\wedge xy) \setminus \{x,y\}$.
+A \emph{split decomposition} of a connected graph $G$ is a marked graph $D$ defined inductively to be either $G$ or a marked graph defined from a split decomposition $D'$ of $G$ by replacing a bag with its simple decomposition.
+For a marked edge $xy$ of a marked graph $D$, the \emph{recomposition of $D$ along $xy$} is the marked graph $(D\wedge xy) -\{x,y\}$.
 For a split decomposition $D$, let $\origin{D}$ denote the graph obtained from $D$ by recomposing all marked edges.
 Note that if $D$ is a split decomposition of $G$, then $\origin{D}=G$.
-Since each marked edge of a split decomposition $D$ is a cut-edge and all marked edges form a matching, if we contract all unmarked edges in $D$, then we obtain a tree.
-We call it the \emph{decomposition tree of $G$ associated with $D$} and denote it by $T_D$.
-To distinguish the vertices of $T_D$ from the vertices of $G$ or $D$, the vertices of $T_D$ will be called \emph{nodes}.
-Obviously, the nodes of $T_D$ are in bijection with the bags of $D$.
-Two bags of $D$ are called \emph{adjacent bags} if their corresponding nodes in $T_D$ are adjacent.